 Once the content was ready, the creator of the Web Story had to update the sheet with the live link and title of the Web Story.

 The sheet helped us consolidate information, coordinate effectively and avoid confusion.
 Everything was in one place, everyone knew what they had to do and which column to update.
 A Google stories creator sheet helped everyone in the process.

 Bonus: Get the Web Story Tracker template here!

-Content shortening: As we mentioned above, we used a simple approach towards crafting content for our Web Stories.
+Content shortening: As we mentioned above, we used a simple approach towards crafting content for our Google Web Stories.
 We looked at top-ranking blogs within our domain, as well as our own company blogs and articles that ranked on Google and were popular amongst readers.

 Then we condensed the selected content into digestible, bite-sized chunks suited for the Web Story format and adhering to the character limits and best practices prescribed by Google.